 Certified Pre-Owned Alfa Romeo Warranty

 This coverage offered by the CPO Alfa Romeo warranty is similar to the manufacturer’s new vehicle limited warranty.
-It’s also transferable to a subsequent vehicle owner if you pay a $150 transfer fee.
+It covers over 5,000 components and has a $0 deductible for covered repairs.

 Do You Need Extended Warranty Coverage?

 If your Alfa Romeo is less than 4 years old and has less than 50,000 miles on the odometer, it is still covered by the factory warranty.
 If you’re unsure about your car’s warranty eligibility, you can call any Alfa Romeo dealership to ask.
 Providing your vehicle identification number (VIN) should allow any dealership to search your vehicle in their database and tell you the status of your Alfa Romeo warranty.